edp8489/edp8489.github.io/_drafts/joint-margin-methods.md

 The bolt bending allowable is either an allowable moment - if that data exists for the specific fastener - or a stress based on the modulus of rupture of the bolt material.
 In the text, NSTS-08307 and Bruhn are cited for this approach.

-Chasing down the Bruhn reference *(I should get hazard pay for this)* shows a mix of approaches.
-Some tables in section D1.7 provide ultimate tensile, shear, and moment loads for various bolt sizes and materials.
-Table D1.2a provides an ultimate bending stress, which is estimated based on Cozzone's method for plastic bending (discussed in section C3.4).
+Chasing down the Bruhn reference *(I should get hazard pay for this)*, section D1.7, Tables D1.1 and D1.2a provide ultimate tensile, shear, and moment loads for various bolt sizes and materials.
+The allowable moment is calculated using the bolt plastic bending strength (aka "modulus of rupture"), which is estimated using Cozzone's method for plastic bending discussed in section C3.4.

 $$ F_b = f_m + f_0*(k-1) $$

 k = 1.7 for solid round section
 > Fb may be a yield or ultimate modulus.
 For yield, *fm* = material yield stress.
 For ult, *fm* = material ult stress.
 Regardless of which is used, the corresponding *f0* must be known before *Fb* can be determined.

-(Bruhn D1.14 cites ref 4 for methods)

 ### NASA STD 5020
 Two sets of equations are provided for shear-tension-bending interaction, depending on whether or not plastic bending is accounted for and whether the bolt shank or threads are in the shear plane.